 After the PHA was completed, the settlement agreement also required a quantified human reliability analysis (HRA) of the online maintenance task of clearing a plugged settling leg - mistakes during this task led to the accident in 1989.
-The HRA was performed similar to as required for nuclear reactor risk assessments, using a human reliability event tree to model the error probability for the task.
+The HRA was performed similar to those for nuclear performed reactor assessments, using a human reliability event tree to model the error probability for the task.
 The HRA results indicated that if the three IPLs in the new design are maintained, the probability of a similar event occurring when using this procedure was less than the risk of fatality when driving to work.
-This report was also approved by OSHA.
+This report was also approved by OSHA for settlement purposes.

 The HRA shed light on new aspects of making errors and recovering from the errors during this task, but the HRA results did not result in changes to the process steps (at least not much), or the training program, or the human factors engineering, or the hardware/IPLs.
-In this instance, the HRA validated the results of the 7 Guide Word HAZOP, but did not make new recommendations.
-The HAZOP of the procedures had already found the major accident scenarios and had already identified well enough the changes needed to reach tolerable risk.

-Figure 3: Typical Settling Leg Assembly for Phillips Polyethylene Reactor
+Figure 5: Typical Settling Leg Assembly for Phillips Polyethylene Reactor